What Is Asthma?

 How Is Asthma Treated?

 There's no cure for asthma, but it can be managed to prevent flare-ups.
-Asthma treatment involves two important components: avoiding triggers and taking medicine.
+Asthma treatment involves two important things: avoiding triggers and taking medicine.

 Most asthma medicines are breathed directly into the lungs (inhaled), but some are pills or liquids.
-There two types of medicines are:
+There are two types of asthma medicines:

-- Quick-relief medicines,which act fast.
+Quick-relief medicines act fast to open up tight airways.
 They can be used as needed during a flare-up.
 Quick-relief medicines act fast, but their effect doesn't last long.
 These kinds of medicines are also called "fast-acting" or "rescue" medicines.

-Some people with asthma only need quick-relief medicine; others need both kinds of medicine to keep their asthma in check.
+Some kids with asthma only need quick-relief medicine; others need both kinds of medicine to keep their asthma in check.

 What Else Should I Know?